Questions to Ask When Booking Legal Video

 4. What are your fees?

 This can be tricky.
 Virtually all firms will quote you an hourly production fee, e.g. $X per hour for labor.
 Ask whether that hourly production fee applies only to videotaping time or whether you also have to pay for the time it takes the videographer to set up and take down equipment.
 Ask if there is a minimum time requirement.
-Many firms have a 1, 2, or 3 hour minimum that you will have to pay even if the actual video taping time runs only a few minutes.
+Many firms have a 2, 3 or 4 hour minimum that you will have to pay even if the actual videotaping time runs only a few minutes.

-Besides production fees, be sure and ask about costs for your preferred end product: e.g., MPEG1 or DVD.
+Besides production fees, be sure and ask about costs for your preferred end product: e.g., MPEG-4.
 If you are interested in having a video deposition synchronized with the court reporters transcript, ask what the cost is for that.
-Some firms charge by the hour for synching time, others charge by the tape or disc.
+Some firms charge by the hour for syncing time, others charge by the tape or disc.

 Ask about any archival costs.
 For example, Arizona requires that the videographer store a copy of the video deposition or legal proceeding for 10 years.
 If the deposition site is in a different city than where the legal video firm is located, ask about mileage charges.

-4. What length of tapes do you shoot on?
+4. What length of media do you shoot on?